adamkarvonen/chess_gpt_eval/README.md

 There is the ability to run other models using OpenRouter or Hugging Face.
 However, I've found that other models, like Llama2-70b chat won't provide formatted moves, and Llama2-70b base will hallucinate illegal moves.
 In addition, it seems like gpt-4 consistently loses to gpt-3.5-turbo-instruct, usually due to forced resignation after 5 illegal moves.

-In the local_llama branch, there is some working but poorly documented code to evaluate local Llama and NanoGPT models as well.
+You can use Llama and NanoGPT models.
+For more information, see the READMEs contained in `local_llama/` and `nanogpt/`.

 In the dataset_generation branch, I played a distribution of Stockfish vs Stockfish levels against each other to create a dataset to train a NanoGPT model on chess games, which worked to create a ~1200 ELO chess LLM.